Minimax estimation in linear models with unknown design over finite alphabets: Introduction

+For our theoretical results, we assume that both, the alphabet $\fA$ and the number of sources $m$, are fixed.
+This appears to be a reasonable scenario for the applications discussed above, see also Remark \ref{rem:sampleSizeRegim} for more details.
+To simplify notation, we let $C > c > 0$ denote universal constants, independent of any model parameters and $\Ca = \Ca(\fA, m) > \ca = \ca(\fA, m) > 0$ constants, that may depend on $\fA$ and $m$, but not on any other model parameters.
+The total sample size is $nM$ where both $n$ and $M$ tend to infinity.
+Our minimax rates apply to the regime where

-that is, where the number of observations grows faster than the number of mixtures and the number of mixtures grows at least logarithmic with the number of observations.
-This describes a very realistic regime of sample sizes in many applications, where it is usually much easier to collect a large number of source samples $n$ (e.g., genome locations in cancer genetics), than a large number of mixture samples $M$ (e.g., number of tissue probes of a cancer patient at different locations or time points).
-See Remark \ref{rem:sampleSizeRegim} for more details.
+that is, where the number of observations $n$ grows faster than the number of mixtures and the number of mixtures $M$ grows faster than logarithmic with the number of observations.
+This describes a very realistic regime in many applications, where it is usually much easier to collect a large number of source samples $n$ (e.g., genome locations in sequencing data), than a large number of mixture samples $M$ (e.g., number of probes at different time points or locations), see Remark \ref{rem:sampleSizeRegim} for details.

-It is intuitive that increasing $M$ makes inference on $\trF$ in (\ref{eq:Y_lm}) easier (we observe more mixtures of the same sources) while inference on $\tro$ becomes more difficult (the dimension of $\tro$ and thus the number of parameters to be estimated increases with $M$).
-In contrast, increasing $n$ makes inference on $\trF$ more difficult (the dimension of $\trF$ and thus the number of parameters to be estimated increases with $n$) while inference on $\tro$ becomes easier (we observe more samples from the the same mixture matrix $\tro$).
-This is quantified in Theorem \ref{theo:LBL2} (lower bound) and Theorem \ref{theo:upperBoundL2} (upper bound) which provide under weak identifiability conditions the minimax rate for the prediction error as

-whenever (\ref{eq:nMasyReg}) holds.
-Further, we show that the least squares estimator (LSE) achieves this rate.
-Here $\lesssim$ and $\gtrsim$ denote inequalities up to a universal constant which does not depend on any model parameter and $c = c(\trm,\fA), c^\prime = c^\prime(\trm, \fA) > 0$ are positive constants.
-A major consequence of (\ref{eq:minimaxRateIntro}) is that when $M \gg \ln(n)$ it does not play much of a role for the prediction error in model (\ref{eq:Y_lm}) whether the design matrix $\trF$ is known or unknown.
-In particular, for $M \gg \ln(n)$ the precise form of the alphabet $\fA$ does not influence the prediction rate.
-The alphabet only enters in the second term, that is, it determines the constant of the $\cO(\ln(n))$ mixtures needed to remove the influence of the unknown design $\trF$ in (\ref{eq:Y_lm}).
-This dependence on $\fA$ does not coincide for our lower and upper bound and it seems natural that the precise constant is not a simple feature of $\fA$.